-A relaxed brunch or breakfast is such a wonderful way to set your day on the right path, and now we are in Alert Level 2 (as of May 14) it's the perfect way to catch up with friends or family after a couple of months apart and support local businesses while you're at it.
+A relaxed brunch or breakfast is such a wonderful way to spend some quality time with friends or family and set your day on the right path an.
 We have rounded up the city’s freshest, brightest, most seasonally aligned morning meals for your dining inspiration.
-Add a post-brunch stroll along the water’s edge or through Albert Park with takeaway coffee in hand and you will be winning at life.
+Add a post-brunch stroll along the water’s edge or through Victoria Park with takeaway coffee in hand and you will be winning at life.

 Chuffed | 43 High St